 Communicate with school liaisons + personnel to secure and remain updated about technology access, storage space, workshop space, and time for Step Up recruitment, programming, and special events.

 Reach out to enrolled teens, individually, at least once a week and maintain regular contact with each participant’s parent/guardian.

 Coordinate teen transportation to sessions or special events and/or transport program participants, as needed.

-Create a safe space for Step Up teens that allows them to build their confidence, create trusting and nurturing relationships with their peers and learn important skills to support their journey through college and career.
+Create a safe space for Step Up teens that allows them to build their confidence and create trusting and nurturing relationships with their peers.

-Teach up to three daytime and/or after school sessions per week, on site at Step Up partner schools.
+Facilitate up to 3 creative, arts and media-based after- school or in-school workshops per week, on site at Step Up partner schools.

-Develop engaging, teen-centric activities for each session that are aligned to Step Up’s curriculum guide and social and emotional learning framework.
+Develop engaging, teen-centric, culturally relevant activities, projects, and games for each workshop, that are aligned to Step Up’s curriculum guide and social and emotional learning framework.